gmflau/redis-enterprise-gcp-kf/README.md

 1. Clone this repo
 2. Create a GKE cluster for Kf
 3. Install Anthos Service Mesh (ASM)
+4. Install Tekton (CI/CD)
+5. Install Kf client on our machine
+6. Install Kf on the GKE cluster
-4. Create a namespace for this deployment and deploy the Redis Enterprise Operator bundle
+7. Create a namespace for this deployment and deploy the Redis Enterprise Operator bundle
-5. Deploy a Redis Enterprise Cluster (REC)
+8. Deploy a Redis Enterprise Cluster (REC)
-6. Deploy Ingress Gateway and Create routes for Redis Enterprise Cluster's HTTPS web access
+9. Deploy Ingress Gateway and Create routes for Redis Enterprise Cluster's HTTPS web access
-7. Access Redis Enterprise Cluster's console
+10. Access Redis Enterprise Cluster's console
-8. Generate a SSL certificate for the Redis Enterprise database
-9. Create a Redis Enterprise database instance with SSL/TLS enabled
+11. Create a Redis Enterprise database instance without SSL/TLS enabled
+12. Create user provided service (vcups) in Kf:
-10. Update Ingress Gateway to include Redis Enterprise Database instance
+13. Update Ingress Gateway to include Redis Enterprise Database instance
-11. Verify SSL/TLS connection using openssl
-12. Connect to the Redis Enterprise database over SSL/TLS via a Python program
+14. Add a custom port for Redis Enterprise database connection to default ingress gateway
+15. Deploy Spring Music application to Kf
+16. Verify Spring Music app's data is being stored on the Redis Enterprise database